B Battery Royal Horse Artillery: The Boxer Rebellion, 1900

 In 1900 during the Boxer Rebellion, the Battery was the only Horse Artillery unit present.
 During the Battery's time in China, it did not encounter much resistance however, it was forced to travel hundreds of miles over almost impassable terrain.
 Unfortunately there is very little documented history from the Battery's activity during this period.
 Most of the Battery's most interesting and unusual pieces of silver originate from this campaign.

-World War I
+First World War

 At the beginning of the war, B Battery was still in India however quickly returned to England in 1914.
 It became the senior Battery in the famous 29th Division and 1915 was perhaps the greatest in B Battery's history since the Peninsula Campaign.
 In April 1915, the Right Section of B Battery was the first Horse Artillery unit ashore during the Gallipoli landings.
 During the battle, the battery fired more ammunition from their 18-pounder guns than any other battery, and when the Allied forces pulled out, B Battery was the final Battery to leave the peninsula.
 In 1916, the Battery was almost continually in action during the Somme Offensive.
 In 1917, the Battery moved to support the Allied offensives at Arras, the Third Battle of Ypres and the Battle of Passchendaele.